Experimental certification of an informationally complete quantum measurement in a device-independent protocol: Experiment

-{\em Experimental setup.---}In order to achieve very high visibility, a type-I spontaneous parametric down-conversion source is used to generate entangled photon pairs in state $\ket{\Phi ^+} = 1/ \sqrt{2} (\ket{HH}+\ket{VV})$, where $H$ and $V$ denote horizontal and vertical polarization, respectively.
+A type-I spontaneous parametric down-conversion source is used to generate entangled photon pairs in state $\ket{\Phi ^+} = 1/ \sqrt{2} (\ket{HH}+\ket{VV})$, where $H$ and $V$ denote horizontal and vertical polarization, respectively.
 Pairs of entangled photons at \SI{780}{nm} are produced in two orthogonally oriented \SI{2}{mm} thick beta barium borate (BBO) crystals, pumped with a femto-second laser at \SI{390}{nm}.
 As shown in Fig.~\ref{fig:setup}, these photons go through \SI{1}{nm} spectral bandpass filters (SF), and are then coupled into single-mode fibers (SMF) to have perfect spatial mode overlap between the two polarizations.
 These SMFs then bring the photons to Alice's and Bob's measurement stations.
 Whenever projective measurements are performed on both sides (i.e., whenever $x \in \{1, 2, 3\}$ and $y \in \{1, 2, 3, 4\}$), the two measurement stations are identically composed by a lambda-half wave plate (HWP), a lambda-quarter wave plate (QWP), and a polarization beam-splitter (PBS).
 Multi-mode fibers (MMF) finally collect the photons at the four outcomes and bring them to the single-photon avalanche photodiodes (APDs).
 In addition, Bob's station includes a phase plate (PP).

-In order to implement the four-outcome POVM, Alice's measurement station couples the two-dimensional polarization space with a counter-propagating two-path Sagnac interferometer, which makes transformations in an effectively four-dimensional space possible using two HWPs \cite{GGGCBDXCKVL16}.
-At the two outputs of the interferometer, PPs and HWPs are used in combination with PBSs to perform the POVM.
+In order to implement the four-outcome POVM, Alice's measurement station couples the two-dimensional polarization space with a counter-propagating two-path Sagnac interferometer, which makes transformations in an effectively four-dimensional space possible using two HWPs.
+At the two outputs of the interferometer, PPs, HWPs and QWPs are used in combination with PBSs to perform the POVM (for more details, see Supplemental Material).
 MMFs connected to APDs again gather photons at the four outcomes.
 Detection counting is performed with a coincidence unit (CU) using \SI{1.6}{ns} coincidence windows.

 A two-photon rate of about $150$ coincidences per second was maintained throughout the experiment.
 Each measurement setting lasted 30 seconds, and all measurements were repeated a total of $23$ times.
 This was done in order to decrease the repeatability error of the motorized wave plate mounts.